FIRST TIME BUYERS

 We would recommend speaking with us before you start looking at properties.

 We will be able to let you know what a lender would consider lending to you.
 We can advise you on the whole process from start to finish giving you a realistic look at how you can get onto the property ladder.
-We can discuss the pros and cons of using schemes which are detailed further down.
+We can also discuss the pros and cons of using schemes which are detailed further down.

 Q: What do I do once I find a property?